Richard Sexton

-Richard Sexton is a fine art and media photographer, author, teacher, and critic of the urban built environment with a studio based in New Orleans, Louisiana.
+Richard Sexton (born 1954) is an American photographer, author, teacher, and architectural critic with a studio based in New Orleans, Louisiana.
 He is best known for his architectural photography publications and exhibitions, which have been shown internationally.
-Sexton was born in 1954 in Atlanta, GA, and currently resides in both New Orleans, Louisiana, and Walton County, Florida.
+Sexton was born in 1954 in Atlanta, Georgia, and currently resides in both New Orleans, Louisiana, and Walton County, Florida.

 Career

 Sexton began photographing as an undergraduate at Emory University.
 After graduating from Emory in 1975, he moved to San Francisco and enrolled in classes at the San Francisco Art Institute.

+In 1982, Sexton photographed "The Presence of the Past" architectural exhibition at Fort Mason Center.
 Sexton's first photographic book project, American Style: Classic Product Design from Airstream to Zippo, was published by Chronicle Books in 1987.
-Sexton's second book The Cottage Book, which documented the tradition of cottage living in the San Francisco Bay area, cemented book projects as a mainstay of his career.
+Sexton's second book, The Cottage Book, documented the tradition of cottage living in the San Francisco Bay area.
 He was featured in a 1989 New York Times article on the expanding cottage architecture trend.
-Collaborating with architectural historian Randolph Delehanty, Sexton also authored In the Victorian Style, showcasing San Francisco's domestic Victorian architecture.
+Collaborating with architectural historian Randolph Delehanty, Sexton also authored In the Victorian Style, about San Francisco's domestic Victorian architecture.

-Sexton moved to New Orleans, Louisiana, in 1991, where he worked with Delehanty on New Orleans: Elegance and Decadence, a photo essay with extended captions characterizing New Orleans’ rich history.
-The book has remained consistently in print since its first publishing.
+Sexton moved to New Orleans, Louisiana, in 1991, where he worked with Delehanty on New Orleans: Elegance and Decadence, a photo essay about the interiors, furnishings, and gardens of New Orleans creatives with captions connecting them to New Orleans’ history.
 In 1997, Sexton curated the exhibit Sidney Bechet: A World of Jazz 1897-1997 for the Bechet Centennial Committee, which commemorated the centennial of jazz musician Sidney Bechet's birth.

-Sexton's Terra Incognita monograph of Gulf Coast landscapes received critical acclaim, including a 2008 award from Louisiana Cultural Vistas magazine and a review in the Village Voice.
-Terra Incognita is accompanied by a traveling exhibit, which has been displayed at the Ogden Museum of Southern Art, the Walter Anderson Museum of Art, the Polk Museum of Art, the Southeast Museum of Photography, and the Pensacola Museum of Art.
+Sexton's Terra Incognita, a monograph of Gulf Coast landscapes, received critical acclaim, including a 2008 award from Louisiana Cultural Vistas magazine and a review in the Village Voice.
+Terra Incognita was accompanied by a traveling exhibit, which was displayed at the Ogden Museum of Southern Art, the Walter Anderson Museum of Art, the Polk Museum of Art, the Southeast Museum of Photography, and the Pensacola Museum of Art.

 Additionally, Sexton's book New Roads and Old Rivers was named "The New Must-Have Coffee Table Book" in August 2012 by Southern Living's The Daily South blog.